abhishek-chowdhary/awslab-katacoda/awslab/step8.md

 1. Now we have are infrastructure up and ready.
 Let's test if it works fine.

-2. Upload a json file in S3 bucket .
+2. Upload a json file in S3 bucket.

 3. Then check the items tab inside dynamodb table , if it contains the data present in json file or not.